Mario Gooden

 Mario Gooden (born 1965) is an architect in the United States.
-He is the principal at Huff + Gooden Architects which he co-founded with Ray Huff in 1997.
-Gooden is also a Professor of Practice at the Graduate School of Architecture, Planning and Preservation (GSAPP) of Columbia University, where he teaches architectural design and theory.
+He is the director at Mario Gooden Studio based in New York, New York.
+He was previously the principal of Huff + Gooden Architects which he co-founded with Ray Huff in 1997.
+Gooden is also a Professor of Practice and Director of the Master of Architecture program at the Graduate School of Architecture, Planning and Preservation (GSAPP) of Columbia University, where he teaches architectural design and theory.
 Gooden held previous academic appointments at the Yale School of Architecture as the Louis I. Khan Distinguished Visiting Professor, the Southern California Institute of Architecture (Sci-Arc) in Los Angeles, the University of Arizona (Tucson), the University of Florida (Gainesville), Clemson University, and The City College of New York.

 Biography

 In 1987 Gooden received his Bachelor of Science in Design from Clemson University, (Magna cum laude).
 In 1990 he received a Master of Architecture degree from the Columbia University Graduate School of Architecture, Planning and Preservation, New York, and was the recipient of the Charles McKim Prize for Excellence in Design.

 Gooden's firm's work has been featured in journals and publications including Architecture Magazine, Architectural Record Magazine, Metropolis, The New York Times, Architecture & Urbanism (A+U) and ARTFORUM International Magazine.
 Huff + Gooden Architects work has been exhibited at the 11th Venice Biennale in 2006, the Netherlands Architecture Institute (NAi), the National Building Museum in Washington, DC, and the Municipal Arts Society in New York.
 Gooden previously worked in the offices of Zaha Hadid in London and Steven Holl in New York.